barryclark/jekyll-now/about.md

 Hi!

 We build tools that make it easier to read and understand source code.
-We're currently working on [Alive](http://comealive.io): a tool that brings live programming to Visual Studio and C#.
+We're currently working on [Alive](http://comealive.io): live programming for Visual Studio and C#.

 ### Contact Us